New states of Germany: Left-wing

-The democratic socialist party, The Left (Die Linke, successor to the Party of Democratic Socialism, the GDR state party's successor) has been successful throughout eastern Germany, perhaps as a result of the continued disparity of living conditions and salaries compared with western Germany, and high unemployment.
-Ever since it associated with the WASG, The Left frequently loses in state elections and has been losing members since 2010.
+The democratic socialist party, Die Linke ('The Left', successor to the Party of Democratic Socialism, the GDR state party's successor) has been successful throughout eastern Germany, perhaps as a result of the continued disparity of living conditions and salaries compared with western Germany, and high unemployment.
+Die Linke membership rose to a high of 78,000 in 2009, subsequently settling at around 60,000 before surging to over 120,000 after the 2025 federal election.
+After the 2009 federal election it has lost vote share in the eastern states while gaining votes in the rest of Germany.

-The Party of Democratic Socialism (PDS), and The Left from 2005, have gained the following vote shares in recent elections:
+The Party of Democratic Socialism (PDS), and Die Linke from 2005, have gained the following vote shares in recent elections: